 As reported in Table~\ref{tab:yields_sr} and Fig.~\ref{fig:yields_sr}, the predicted background is lower than the observed yield by approximately one standard deviation in bin 6.
 Since bin 6 corresponds to an intermediate range of \ptjt (50--100\GeV), high \ptmiss (${>}250\GeV$), and any value of \mTii, it is sensitive to a broad range of \mstau and \ctauz signal hypotheses.
 This results in the observed limits being weaker than the expected ones by approximately one standard deviation, across all tested hypotheses in the plane of $\mstau$ and $\ctauz$.

-The upper limits become weaker for \ctauz below about 10\mm, as the \distauh candidates have smaller displacements and resemble background jets.
+The upper limits on the production cross section become weaker for \ctauz below about 10\mm, as the \distauh candidates have smaller displacements and resemble background jets.
 For \ctauz above a few hundred millimeters, the stau decays in the outer layers of the tracker, which reduces the reconstruction efficiency of \distauh candidates as the charged pions from the decay of the $\PGt$ lepton have fewer hits in the tracker.
 In addition, a stau with high \ctauz can produce a signature in the tracker similar to that of a \distauh candidate with very small $\abs{\dxy}$ or of a background jet.
 These effects result in a degradation of the upper limits at large values of \ctauz.
 With growing \mstau, there is a gain in signal event yields because of an increase in the momenta of the \distauh candidates and the \ptmiss in the events, which causes the upper limits to become more stringent.